yassiramrani/infra_guard_part1/README.md

-# 🏙️ CleanCity AI - Urban Anomaly Detection & Logistics System
+# 🏙️ INFRAGUARD AI - Urban Anomaly Detection & Logistics System

-CleanCity AI is an intelligent system designed to automate the detection of urban anomalies (such as potholes, garbage, and infrastructure defects) and optimize the logistics for their resolution.
+INFRAGUARD AI is an intelligent system designed to automate the detection of urban anomalies (such as potholes, garbage, and infrastructure defects) and optimize the logistics for their resolution.

 ## 🚀 Project Overview